 Introduction to the practice

-Dubourjal’s practice intersects between exploring the paradigm of the non-territorial autonomy, and fabricated role-plays of non-binary identity representations.
-Her artistic interest diverges from eco-feminism and green-performativity, re-imaging archetypes of gender socialization, to exploring dialectics of the inner feminine monologue and its translatable political value.
+Dubourjal’s practice intersects between exploring the paradigm of fabricated role-plays of non-binary identity representations.
+Her artistic interest diverges from re-imaging archetypes of gender socialization, to exploring dialectics of the inner feminine monologue and its translatable political value.
 She often draws references from classical theatre techniques by excavating fragments and examples of emotional memory, behavioural landscapes and visual fabulations.
+Her performative practice is currently developing towards interactive role playing methodologies and thinking through the form of the open rehearsal as a space to reclaim.
+The works of social activist and dramaturge Augusto Boal are an important influence in her questioning of the boundaries and hierarchies within the form of performance itself.
 Dubourjal’s practice is situated between interdisciplinary research as cross-media experimentations, pushing boundaries of design, performativity and visual narratives.
 With divergent media play, Laura’s work involves viewers in a dialogue on the transgressive nature of the identificational protocols.

-Dubourjal’s work has been exhibited in venues and events such as Oude Kerk, Amsterdam Fashion Week, Eight Cubic Meters Gallery, Kunstcapel Amsterdam, and KunstRAI Art Fair.
+Her work has been exhibited in venues and events such as Oude Kerk, Amsterdam Fashion Week, Eight Cubic Meters Gallery, Kunstcapel Amsterdam, and KunstRAI Art Fair, Kunstinstituut Melly and Central Fies (IT).

 She is currently based between Amsterdam and Paris.